 A variety of people far and wide pulled out a copy of the new law, now several years old.
 Some people said the law applied only to people with the color of Red.
 Some said Pink.
 Others said it was more of a shade of Rust.
 Other people looked at things differently.
 They argued whether the law applied equally to Tall and Short people.
 Then, an even bigger argument broke out on the meaning of the word Short.
 The lawyers applied their considerable experience and education to those fine points of the new law.
 Some said the letter “S” at the end of one of the words indicated the law only applied to situations in the plural.
 Other lawyers said that does not have any real meaning.
 The lawyers even argued on whether the new law applies to new situations, old situations, everyone’s situations, or no situation at all.
 The new law that was originally crystal clear and incredibly helpful had now become a source of arguing and bickering.
 The collective citizens of the kingdom slowly realized that no law is crystal clear and that new laws are even less predictable.

 After years and years of arguing, all the judges, all the attorneys, and most people came to a common agreement about the new law.
 They all agreed that every time the new law was brought to court, we would all completely disagree on the exact meaning.
 Ironically the realization that all new laws are flawed brought a sense of calmness to the kingdom.

-Now that everyone understood the exact nature of new laws, peace prevailed though most of the realm.
-But during that long reign of peace the population soon realized something important was missing.
+Now that everyone understood the exact nature of new laws, peace prevailed through most of the realm.
+But during that long reign of peace, the population soon realized something important was missing.
 They realized there was an alimony law without a clear meaning and common understanding.
 And the solution was clear – a brand new law was needed.

 And once again in a far, far away land our wise and knowledgeable lawmakers gathered together to discuss a horrible and oppressive alimony problem ….